ramsestone/Rubish-Dump-Avatar-Hunter/README.md

 ## Disclaimer
-I'm not responsible for any actions taken against your account as a result of using this script.
+**This script is designed to be safe** but I'm not responsible for any actions taken against your account as a result of using this script.
 Use at your own risk.
-This script is designed to be safe, as it does not send any data to Neopets' servers; it simply automates user interactions on the site.

 ## Features
 - Automatically restocks at the Rubish Dump.